 In this section we prove some useful results on trees.
 Our first aim is to find a relatively large stable set whose vertices have degree at most $2$ in the tree.
 The small degree of the vertices in this set means that when embedding into a small dense subgraph $H$, we will be able to embed them last, after (carefully) embedding the rest of the vertices, thereby embedding many more than $\delta(H)$ vertices into $H$.

-\begin{lemma} Every rooted tree $T$ contains a stable set $S_T$ of size $ \left \lceil |V(T)|/6\right \rceil$ not containing the root such that: \begin{enumerate}[(a)] \item every vertex in $S_T$ is a leaf or a vertex of degree $2$ whose parent is also a non-root vertex of degree $2$, and \item no child of a vertex in $S_T$ is the parent of some other vertex of~$S_T$. \end{enumerate} \end{lemma}
+\begin{lemma} Every rooted tree $T$ with at least two vertices contains a stable set $S_T$ of size $ \ceil*{ |V(T)|/6 }$ not containing the root such that: \begin{enumerate}[(a)] \item every vertex in $S_T$ is a leaf, or a vertex of degree $2$ whose parent is also a non-root vertex of degree $2$, and \item no child of a vertex in $S_T$ is the parent of some other vertex of~$S_T$. \end{enumerate} \end{lemma}